CBenoit/vim-config/README.md

 You'll need vim 7.4+ compiled with python and ruby support (if you use all plugins in my .vimrc file).
 You can check with `vim --version | grep '+python'` and `vim -- version | grep '+ruby'` or you can use vim command mode : `:echo has('python')` and `:echo has('ruby')`.

+## BÉPO friendly

+This configuration works for BÉPO, QWERTY and AZERTY.
+You just have to tell whether you are using BÉPO or not by modifying [isbepo.vim](conf/isbepo.vim) file.
+You should add `conf/isbepo.vim` to your .gitignore.

 ## Plugins